clarkfitzg/phd_research/analysis/vecchia/notes.md

 totally clear what these predictions / interpolations are, and what the point is.
 I guess knowing the covariance is nice for being able to simulate.

+This seems like the same problem, broken down into chunks and then solved again?
+Are we using the full conditional form for each block?

+Seems like there might be other ways to do this based on some special form of Matérn covariance matrices.
+Do the matrices themselves define some way to split up the computations?